• Skip to primary navigation

 One of the best things to do in downtown Mexico City is to explore at least one of the many markets they have.

-There are many markets in Mexico City, but this is my favorite traditional style Mexican market, and best of all; it’s easy to access.
+Yes, there are many other markets in Mexico City, but this is my favorite traditional style Mexican market, and best of all; it’s easy to access.

 It’s worth noting that there are some fantastic places to eat within the market, so you may want to plan lunch here.